swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 If you want your child  to be born with a diathesis to cancer of the cervix or vagina in her teens or  early twenties, just take oestrogens while pregnant.

 Indeed, <em>Ayerst</em> warns again here that…<br>
-      24</p>
+      24

-    <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;“You should not receive  oestrogens if you are pregnant.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;“You should not receive  oestrogens if you are pregnant.
 If this should occur there is a greater than usual chance that the developing child will be born with a birth defect,  although the possibility remains fairly small.
 A female child may&nbsp; have an increased risk of  developing cancer of the vagina or cervix later in life (in the teens or twenties).
 Every possible effort  should be made to avoid exposure to oestrogens during pregnancy.
 If exposure occurs, see your  doctor.”

 But what can your  doctor do once the oestrogen has been taken?&nbsp; He can’t eradicate&nbsp; it  from your system <em>before</em> it reaches the placenta.
 All he can do is  to warn you and tell you to avoid future exposure.